MartinDo24/E-commerce-Analytics-SQL-Project/README.md

 <img width="784" height="237" alt="image" src="https://github.com/user-attachments/assets/ba74316e-395b-4f9e-836a-0466ab25e71f" />

+[Q3] Revenue by Source (Jun 2017):
+Google and direct traffic brought in the highest revenue.
+However, weekly trends showed fluctuations—pointing to possible inconsistency in ad or campaign performance.

 ## Task 4: Average number of pageviews by purchaser type (purchasers vs non-purchasers) in June, July 2017.

 -Created two CTEs: one for purchasers (productRevenue IS NOT NULL) and one for non-purchasers (transactions IS NULL).